Cep0110/stock-management-system/README.md

 # stock-management-system
-Stock management system is a software system for tracking inventory levels, orders, sales and delivers.
+ The stock management system is a comprehensive and user-friendly application designed to facilitate efficient stock management.

+This GitHub repository houses the source code for the stock management system.
+The repository includes the necessary files and folders to build and execute the application